 I have been photographing architecture since age 16, when I first stood in front of an 8th century Mayan temple pyramid at Palenque, Chiapas, Mexico, with a Leica camera in my hand.
-This was year 1962.
-I was by myself; the hotel in the village cost 50 cents a night.
+This was year 1961.
+I was by myself as a backpacker; the hotel in the village cost 50 cents a night.
 There were at most seven tourists at Palenque that day.

-Thirty years later I was photographing Mayan temple-pyramids with a 4x5 Linhof and an 8x10 Linhof for a Japanese coffee table book (I worked for 18 months in Mexico, Guatemala, Belize, Honduras, and El Salvador doing the photography for this book).
+Thirty years later I was photographing Mayan temple-pyramids with a 4x5" Linhof and an 8x10" Linhof for a Japanese coffee table book (I worked for 18 months in Mexico, Guatemala, Belize, Honduras, and El Salvador doing the photography for this book).

-When first writing this web page, as we entered 2011, I have been photographing Mayan architecture with digital cameras since at least 1999, using first a Better Light, a Nikon, and today using a Phase One P25+ and Canon EOS-1Ds Mark III.
+When first writing this web page, as we entered 2011, I have been photographing Mayan architecture with digital cameras since at least 1999, using first a Better Light tri-linear scanning camera, a Nikon, and then using a Phase One P25+ and Canon EOS-1Ds Mark III.